2017–18 UConn Huskies women's basketball team: Maryland

 The Huskies played their second home game of the season and their first home game at the XL Center against 15th-ranked Maryland.
-UConn's best shooter Samuelson had injured her foot in the prior game and was not able to play.
-Despite that every starter for UConn scored in double figures led by nurse with 21 points.
-It was the first start for Azure Stevens who had transferred to UConn from Duke and sat out the prior season.
+UConn's best shooter, Samuelson, had injured her foot in the prior game, and was not able to play.
+Despite that, every starter for UConn scored in double figures, led by Nurse with 21 points.
+This was the first start for Azure Stevens, who had transferred to UConn from Duke and sat out the prior season.
 She had a double double with 18 points and 12 rebounds.
-The game was tied early at seven points apiece but the Huskies went on a 19–2 run to take control.
+The game was tied early at seven points apiece, but the Huskies went on a 19–2 run to take control.
 Both teams struggled with ball control, combining for 45 turnovers.
 The final score, in favor of the Huskies, was 97–72.

 UCLA

-UConn headed west to play UCLA, a team near Samuelson's hometown of Huntington Beach, but unfortunately her foot injury prevented her from playing.
-She is no longer on crutches and wearing a walking boot which she could be seen wearing along the sidelines shouting encouragement to her teammates.
+UConn headed west to play UCLA, a team near Samuelson's hometown of Huntington Beach, but her foot injury prevented her from playing.
+She was no longer on crutches and wearing a walking boot, which she could be seen wearing along the sidelines while shouting encouragement to her teammates.
 Despite playing the number five ranked team in the country, her teammates responded, opening up a 24-point lead at one point and ending with a 78–60 win over the Bruins.
 The audience of over 9,000 included Kobe Bryant and Ann Myers Drysdale.

 Michigan State

-The Huskies headed north on the next step in their West Coast trip to Matthew Knight Arena in Eugene, Oregon to take place part in the Nike PK80 invitational.
+The Huskies headed north on the next step in their West Coast trip to Matthew Knight Arena in Eugene, Oregon to take part in the Nike PK80 invitational.
 They took on Michigan State, their first unranked opponent of the season, but a team with a 4–1 record.
 Stevens, who felt she had not performed well against UCLA, stepped up with 25 points, 16 rebounds and five assists to help UConn to a 96–62 win.
 She also reached the 1,000-point mark for her career, with 938 scored at Duke.
-UConn held the Spartans to just over 34% shooting from the field and dominated on the boards a rebounding Michigan State 46–18.
+UConn held the Spartans to just over 34% shooting from the field, and beat Michigan State 46–18.

 Nevada

 UConn had never played the University of Nevada, so the game played at the Lawlor Events Center in Reno was the first time on the court for most players on the team.
-However, it was familiar ground for Williams, who led her high schools team to the state title in 2012 in that arena.
-She also spent time in the arena watching her father and her sister who both played basketball for Nevada.
+However, it was familiar ground for Williams, who had led her high school's team to the state title in 2012 in that arena.
+She also spent time in the arena watching her father and her sister, who both played basketball for Nevada.
 The game was set up as a homecoming game for the senior Williams.
-She scored 18 points although her coach Auriemma emphasizes her defensive prowess.
-Stevens had a double double with 17 points and 14 rebounds but the offensive star of the team was Nurse, scoring on all eight of her three-point attempts, and ending up with 27 points.
-It was the first ever nationally televised game for Nevada.
+She scored 18 points, although her coach Auriemma emphasized her defensive prowess.
+Stevens had a double double with 17 points and 14 rebounds, but the offensive star of the team was Nurse, scoring on all eight of her three-point attempts, and ending up with 27 points.
+This was the first nationally-televised game for Nevada.
 UConn won 88–57.